ejh243/BrainFANS/documentation/docs/User-information/intro.md

 ---
 sidebar_position: 1
-slug: /Documentation
+slug: /User-information
 ---

-# Documentation
+# User Information

-The documentation for BrainFANS can be found here.
-Use the navigation bar on the left to search through the different pipelines included in the BrainFANS repository.
+This set of pages is designed to aid users in understaning how to use the BrainFANS pipelines, repository and documentation.